 With increased demand for Sweet® products requiring reduced delivery lead times, Sweet invested in a new 2500 Watt Laser with an automated load/unload tower which enables manufacturing to produce parts "lights out."
 A new automatic pivot style band saw was acquired, and our heritage bucket elevator production fixtures and lines were revamped to ensure continued precision manufacturing of this product line.

-This time period has seen the introduction of the Flite-Veyor® 12 series flat bottom horizontal drag conveyors and also a new higher capacity incline Flite-Veyor® drag conveyor 26 series.
+This time period has seen the introduction of the Flite-Veyor® 12 series flat bottom horizontal drag conveyors, a new higher capacity incline Flite-Veyor® drag conveyor 26 series, and the enclosed belt conveyor for handling capacities up to 72,000 BPH (1,900 MTPH).
 These products were developed and introduced to meet the ever-changing customer requirements within the bulk material handling markets.